Welcome to the website for the International Intention Progression Competition (IIPC).

 This problem of what an agent should do next -- which goals to work on and how to achieve them -- can be formalised as the intention progression problem (IPP): what means (course of action) to use to achieve a given (sub)goal, and which course of action (intention) to progress at the current moment.

-The aim of the IPC is to incentivise and facilitate research around the multi-faceted problem of intention progression.
+The aim of the IIPC is to incentivise and facilitate research around the multi-faceted problem of intention progression.
 The competition is held annually to evaluate empirically state-of-the-art approaches to the intention progression problem on a number of benchmark problems.

-The Intention Progression Competition requires you to build an agent which can navigate a series of planning tasks.
+The International Intention Progression Competition requires you to build an agent which can navigate a series of planning tasks.
 For an overview of how the competition is organised, what is expected and how to get going, please visit our dedicated page.

-In order to participate in the Intention Progression Competition, you must register.
+In order to participate in the International Intention Progression Competition, you must register.
 Once you have registered, you will be able to access competition resources and documentation to help you develop your entry.